Do I Need to Gain Match My Amps - How to Do It When Subs Are in the Same Box

 Not exactly.

 Gain matching does not magically add power.
 It does not make an amp stronger.
-It does not replace better subs, a better box, or stronger electrical.
+It does not replace better subs, a better box, or stronger electrical support.

 What it does is help multiple amps work evenly and cleanly.